Brazil vows to make BHP, Vale pay for deadly mine disaster

 President Dilma Rousseff, who will fly over the disaster area on Thursday with Teixeira, believes the mining companies must pay for the cleanup of devastated and flooded villages and the restoration of water supplies, a presidential aide said.

-The Brazilian leader telephoned Ferreira and Mackenzie on Wednesday, Brazil's national integration minister Gilberto Occhi told reporters on Wednesday.

-Known for her harsh reprimands of opponents and subordinates, Rousseff told the CEOs that she expected Vale and BHP to cover all environmental and reconstruction costs as well as pay compensation to displaced families.

-The conversation was "tough", a presidential press aide told Reuters.
-To reinforce her message, Rousseff asked her chief of staff, Jaques Wagner, to meet with the companies' executives.
+The Brazilian leader has asked her chief of staff, Jaques Wagner, to meet with the companies' executives.

 WASHED AWAY